 Advocacy on the everyday level can be about not allowing other children to bully your child, even if it means attending PTO meetings and setting up an anti-bullying program at your child’s school.
 It can be a brother or sister standing up for a sibling with assertive explanations when others make fun of him.

 Diane Kennedy, mother of two boys with attention deficit hyperactivity disorder (ADHD) and a third son with autism spectrum disorder, found the need to become an advocate among medical professionals.
 “What began as a mission to obtain care for my sons,” she writes, “turned into a quest to promote earlier and better diagnosis, treatment and understanding of individuals with autistic spectrum disorders and ADHD.”
-She ended up doing her own medical research and presenting her conclusions to the medical community about the connection between ADHD and autism.
+She ended up doing her own medical research and presenting her conclusions to the medical community about the connection between ADHD and Asperger Syndrome.

 Advocacy in Your Child’s School

 Parents of children with autism also find themselves as an advocate in the public-school systems.
 Since special education laws are designed to educate each child with a disability as an individual, parents (as their child’s representative) meet with school staff every year to develop an Individual Education Plan (IEP) for the child.
-Unfortunately, they must work through disability laws, not ASD laws.
+Unfortunately, they must work through disability laws, not Asperger Syndrome laws.
 Parents often know more about the syndrome than school staff; they certainly come to IEP meetings with superior knowledge about their individual child.
 Yet parents often meet with resistance when requesting services for their child.

 Parents need to have specific knowledge of federal, state and local laws and understand what services are available in their district, to be effective advocates.
 School district officials do not necessarily volunteer such help and information.
 Usually, if parents do not ask for services such as instruction during summer sessions, early childhood intervention, speech therapy, transportation and the like, their child will not receive them.
 Experts advise parents/advocates to prepare for an IEP meeting by observing classes, exploring programs and options, sharing professional assessments of their child, and having knowledge of laws and services available.
 It is a good idea to bring spouses and get everything in writing.